Pat Baldwin (footballer)

-Patrick Michael Baldwin (born 12 November 1982) is an English semi-professional footballer who last played as a defender for Beer Albion FC.
+Patrick Michael Baldwin (born 12 November 1982) is an English semi-professional footballer who last played as a defender for Weymouth.

 Baldwin began his career at Chelsea, but after failing to break into the first team moved to Colchester United, where between 2002 and 2012, he made over 200 league appearances.
 He has played for Southend United in two spells and on-loan for Bristol Rovers.

 Personal life

 Just weeks after signing for Colchester in September 2002, Baldwin was bizarrely involved in two road accidents in the same day while on his way to training from his home in Southend-on-Sea.
 The first incident was a bump from behind and the second a collision with a mini-bus after skidding across a roundabout.
 He escaped from both incidents unhurt.

 He studied at Staffordshire University for a degree in sports, graduating in 2015.